piero-la-lune/Creaky-Coot/README.md

 ### Requirements

-Creaky Coot doesn't old browser.
-It requires JavaScript to work properly.
+Creaky Coot doesn't work in old browsers.
+It requires JavaScript.

 ## About Creaky Coot